hautonjt/data-pipeline/docs/pipeline.md

 These are the endpoints for Prometheus collectors.
 We want to add the metrics from MonArch as well.

 Go to http://localhost:30095/targets?search=, and find the endpoints.
 Two of them have already been configured.
-Add the remaining endpoints on that page in the same format, then redeploy beats by running `./deploy-beats.sh`.
+Add the remaining endpoints on that page in the same format, then re-deploy beats by running `./deploy-beats.sh`.

 ---

-# Dashboard
+# Searching Data

 Now that everything is deployed, we can now visualize it in OpenSearch.
 Go to http://localhost:32001.
 Log in using username `admin` and password `admin` if prompted.